daos-stack/daos/docs/dev/contributing.md

 - The **top** pull request of a stack gets the full verification: unit tests, functional tests, hardware tests and RPM tests.
-- Every pull request **below** the top only gets the cheap checks and an EL 9 build, so each layer is still proven to compile.
+- Every pull request **below** the top only gets the cheap checks plus the EL 9 and Leap 15 builds, so each layer is still proven to compile on both a Red Hat and a SUSE toolchain.
 Its Jenkins build reports success once those pass.

 Two consequences are worth knowing: